Nasnency/Project3155/SRS.md

 * **Term:** Artist
   * **Definition:** The owner of the site, who creates the displayed art and curates the comments and community that revolve around it.
 * **Term:** Reader
-  * **Definition:** The users of the site, who enjoy the created webcomic and leave comments regarding it.
+  * **Definition:** The users of the site who have an account, who enjoy the created webcomic and leave comments regarding it.
 * **Term:** User
   * **Definition:** Anyone who is interacting with the site, Artist or Reader.